guerillaxgardener/reading-notes/301-reading-01.md

 _____What are the characteristics of a component?_____

-* Reusable : able to be plugged into multiple areas after beng developed once.
+* Reusable : able to be plugged into multiple areas after being developed once.

 * Replaceable : Can be updated without breaking code.